 According to the last UK Census taken in 2011, the population was mostly comprised of White people, which made up 63.9% of the population.
 Over one-quarter of the population is Asian, while black, mixed races, and other races make up less than 1% of the population, respectively.
 The city has one of the highest percentages of South Asians in the country.

-Other notable facts about the city’s citizens are that infant mortality and birth defect rates exceed the national average, while life expectancy also falls below average.
+Other notable facts about the city’s citizens are that infant mortality and congenital disability rates exceed the national average, while life expectancy also falls below average.
 It is interesting to note that one of the contributing factors to the high rate of birth defects is the number of children born to mothers older than 34.

 The settlement of Bradford is believed to have been established during the Saxon times.
 Early evidence shows that the small town was home to a mill during the 1300s, which led to prosperous times for Bradford.
 The Civil War had an impact on the economy, but it began to bounce back during the late 1600s.
 Manufacturing made its arrival during the 18th century, which led to economic prosperity, along with the development of a road and canal for trading.

 The textile industry has declined in recent years, but the city has continued to bring in new industries and businesses.
 Provident Financial, British Wool Marketing Board, and Morrison Supermarket headquarters are all located in Bradford.
-The city has also been designated as a UNESCO City of Film for film production and technology and is home to an expansive shopping complex and a multimillion dollar city park.
+The city has also been designated as a UNESCO City of Film for film production and technology and is home to an expansive shopping complex and a multimillion-dollar city park.

 Bradford Population Growth

 Bradford’s population was estimated to be 534,300 by the Office for National Statistics as of June 2017.
 This reflects a growth of 0.6% since 2016.
-The previous year saw similar growth.
+The previous year saw similar increase.
 Though the number of births exceeded the number of deaths, the number of people leaving the country to live elsewhere in the UK and a lower rate of immigration has led to a slow rate of growth.